 |Toxicity||Non toxic in general but eating sap can cause problems|

 When provided with significant light and warm temperature, its leaves will retain a lovely red color until stasis (end of maturity).

 Hoya Rebecca vs. Hoya Sunrise

-Hoya Rebecca comes from Hoya Lacunosa ‘Langkawi Island’ with the Hoya Obscura, while Hoya sunrise comes from Hoya Lacunos var. pallidiflora and Hoya obscura.
+Hoya Rebecca comes from Hoya Lacunosa and the Hoya Obscura, while Hoya Sunrise comes from Hoya Lacunos var. pallidiflora and Hoya Obscura.